Radium: Compounds

 Solid radium compounds are white as radium ions provide no specific coloring, but they gradually turn yellow and then dark over time due to self-radiolysis from radium's alpha decay.
 Insoluble radium compounds coprecipitate with all barium, most strontium, and most lead compounds.

-Radium oxide (RaO) has not been characterized well past its existence, despite oxides being common compounds for the other alkaline earth metals.
-Radium hydroxide (Ra(OH)2) is the most readily soluble among the alkaline earth hydroxides and is a stronger base than its barium congener, barium hydroxide.
+Radium oxide (RaO) is poorly characterized, as the reaction of radium with air results in the formation of radium nitride.
+Radium hydroxide (Ra(OH)2) is formed via the reaction of radium metal with water, and is the most readily soluble among the alkaline earth hydroxides and a stronger base than its barium congener, barium hydroxide.
 It is also more soluble than actinium hydroxide and thorium hydroxide: these three adjacent hydroxides may be separated by precipitating them with ammonia.

-Radium chloride (RaCl2) is a colorless, luminous compound.
+Radium chloride (RaCl2) is a colorless, luminescent compound.
 It becomes yellow after some time due to self-damage by the alpha radiation given off by radium when it decays.
 Small amounts of barium impurities give the compound a rose color.
 It is soluble in water, though less so than barium chloride, and its solubility decreases with increasing concentration of hydrochloric acid.
 Crystallization from aqueous solution gives the dihydrate RaCl2·2H2O, isomorphous with its barium analog.

 Radium bromide (RaBr2) is also a colorless, luminous compound.
 In water, it is more soluble than radium chloride.
 Like radium chloride, crystallization from aqueous solution gives the dihydrate RaBr2·2H2O, isomorphous with its barium analog.
 The ionizing radiation emitted by radium bromide excites nitrogen molecules in the air, making it glow.
 The alpha particles emitted by radium quickly gain two electrons to become neutral helium, which builds up inside and weakens radium bromide crystals.
 This effect sometimes causes the crystals to break or even explode.

 Radium nitrate (Ra(NO3)2) is a white compound that can be made by dissolving radium carbonate in nitric acid.
 As the concentration of nitric acid increases, the solubility of radium nitrate decreases, an important property for the chemical purification of radium.